-- There might be some problems with the sensor as it’s not accurate enough to react to a pet’s movement.
+- The sensor might have some problems as it’s not accurate enough to react to a pet’s movement.

 - Collars are not built to last long enough – you might have to replace them once in a while.

 Another PetSafe product and another invisible fence that fits both cats and dogs.
-The main difference here that it’s wireless.
-It’s designed for smaller pets and is easy to set up, take it when traveling or changing fenced area boundaries.
+The main difference here is that it’s wireless.
+It’s designed for smaller pets and is easy to set up.
 It fits pets that weigh 5 pounds and more and covers up to ¾ acres.
+Take it when traveling or changing fenced area boundaries.